chan150/TrillionG/README.md

 # TrillionG: A Trillion-scale Synthetic Graph Generator Using a Recursive Vector Model [SIGMOD17]
-TrillionG is a trillion-scale graph generator using Recursive Vector model.
+//TrillionG is a trillion-scale graph generator using Recursive Vector model.

 ## Usage (Simple example)
  - Git